MIV-XJTU/PriorDrive/README.md

 # JanusVLN: Decoupling Semantics and Spatiality with Dual Implicit Memory for Vision-Language Navigation

-Official implementation for ["JanusVLN: Decoupling Semantics and Spatiality with Dual Implicit Memory for Vision-Language Navigation"](https://arxiv.org/) is coming soon.
+Official implementation for ["JanusVLN: Decoupling Semantics and Spatiality with Dual Implicit Memory for Vision-Language Navigation"](https://arxiv.org/) is coming in october.

 ## Citing